Zip to Zap: Aftermath

 The organizers of the Zip expressed embarrassment with the results of the occasion.
 Mayor Fuchs believed that only about 300 of the 3000 revelers caused any trouble.
 Several businesses had to be demolished and rebuilt.
 A new city hall was built on the site of the abandoned building that had provided fuel for the bonfire.
 Anniversaries of the event have been celebrated with little to no trouble.

-Student protests in North Dakota and Minnesota would continue throughout the Vietnam era, but the Zip to Zap remains as the only event that required the use of force by the North Dakota Army National Guard.
+Student protests in North Dakota and Minnesota continued throughout the Vietnam era, but the Zip to Zap remains as the only event that required the use of force by the North Dakota Army National Guard.

 Damage claims were settled amiably.
-Both North Dakota State University in Fargo and the University of North Dakota in Grand Forks imposed a small surcharge on student fees over several years to repay the townspeople for damages not covered by insurance.
-The town even hosted a 25th anniversary reunion in 1994 which, of course, was much better organized and went off without any trouble.
+Both NDSU in Fargo and UND in Grand Forks imposed a small surcharge on student fees over several years to repay the townspeople for damages not covered by insurance.
+The town even hosted a 25th anniversary reunion in 1994 which was much better organized and went off without any trouble.
 Other small towns or former residents in North Dakota joked about planning similar events such as a "Gallop to Gackle", a "March to Medina" or a "Streak to Streeter" to garner similar national attention.

 A 50th anniversary celebration was held on May 12, 2019.
+Chuck Stroup died on May 18, 2024, at the age of 77.